These broiled shrimp are incredibly flavorful. Broiling is one of the easiest and fastest ways to prepare shrimp.

 Notes

 - There's no need to flip the shrimp midway through cooking.
-You can broil them undisturbed until they're fully cooked.Â
+You can broil them undisturbed until they're fully cooked.

-- I don't recommend using frozen shrimp in this recipe.
-If yours are frozen, you can quickly defrost them by placing them in a large bowl, covering them with cool water, and replacing the water once or twice.
-They should be defrosted after about 5 minutes in the water.
-Drain them on paper towels before using them.Â
+- I don't recommend using frozen shrimp.
+If yours are frozen, quickly defrost them by placing them in a large bowl, covering them with cool water, and replacing the water once or twice.
+They should be defrosted after about 5 minutes.
+Drain them for ten minutes on paper towels before using them.

 Nutrition per Serving